FabianPerl/Weekly-Project-Timer/README.md

 It uses the Browser's _LocalStorage_ to save every Entry, __nothing goes to a Backend!__
 Your data remains your data! :metal:

+You can add new time-entries to the list by starting the timer.

 ## Images
 ### Timer
 ![timer](./src/assets/images/Timer.png "Timer")